-And while the Royal College of Obstetricians and Gynaecologists warns that falling pregnant after the age of 35 can be difficult, the new generation of smart fertility gadgets and clever apps are here to help and making waves in the gene pool.
+And while the Royal College of Obstetricians and Gynaecologists warns that falling pregnant after the age of 35 can be difficult, a new generation of smart fertility gadgets and clever apps are here to help.

-Wearable basal body thermometers, for example, help women track their ovulation cycle by reading their basal body temperature, aka their BBT, which is an indicator of fertility.
+Wearable basal body thermometers, for example, help women track their ovulation cycle by reading their basal body temperature, aka their BBT, which is an indicator of fertility through the month.
 This data can then be viewed on a smartphone app to give users a better understanding of when they are likely to conceive, speeding up their chances of getting pregnant.
 These wearables can also come in useful for those wanting to avoid pregnancy naturally, too.

-There haven't been too many tech savvy ways to help couples conceive but now you can wear the Ava bracelet.
-Worn only at night, the Ava device looks at nine physiological parameters then gathers millions of data points which is sends to your smartphone.
+Worn only at night, the Ava bracelet looks at nine physiological parameters then gathers millions of data points, which it sends to your smartphone.
 In the morning, you can check the graphs and info collected to see if it's an optimal time to conceive.
 This year, Ava conducted a study with the University Hospital of Zurich, which said that the device can detect 5.3 fertile days with 89% accuracy.

 Described as a 'wearable sensor', this design can be worn with an armband or attached directly to the skin to 'learn your cycle' by collecting millions of data points and tracking movement.
 It has a three-axis accelerometer to monitor sleep quality and measures skin temperature as well as ambient temperature, which aims to give users a clear picture of their fertility.
 It doesn't have a dedicated app, but Tempdrop will work with a number of apps on Android and iOS, such as OvuView and Kindara, and let users share and switch their data to different apps as they please.